nn1ks/rwarden/README.md

 # rwarden

-Rust bindings to the Bitwarden API.
+A Bitwarden API client for Rust.

 ## License